 Whether you’re a Red Sox fan or not, Fenway Park is still an amazing place to visit.
 While it would be a great place to see a game if you can score tickets, taking a tour of Fenway Park might be another good option if you’re a baseball fan, and tickets can be bought online up to 30 days in advance (there are a limited number of walk up tickets available too).
 If you have absolutely zero interest in baseball (that would be me) but still think it would be cool to visit, concerts are often offered at Fenway Park, with past artists including Billy Joel and Jimmy Buffet, and Luke Bryan.

-We are huge fans of the book Make Way for Ducklings by Robert McClure, and we couldn’t wait to see the statue of Mama Duck and her little ducklings in the Public Gardens where they made their home.
+We are huge fans of the book Make Way for Ducklings by Robert McClure, and we couldn’t wait to see the statue of Mama Duck and her little ducklings in the Public Garden where they made their home.
 It took us a while to find the statue; it’s located in the corner of the park on Beacon Street and Charles Street, and since it’s not too big, we kept missing it.
 Once we found it though, Harrison was so excited to see all of the ducklings lined up in a row!
 The statue is really cute, and it’s a great way to see the book come to life a little.
-The Public Gardens are a great place to stroll around on a nice day, they offer swan boat tours during the warmer months, and if you’re traveling with kids, this is a fun place for them to run around and burn off some energy.
+The Public Garden are a great place to stroll around on a nice day, they offer swan boat tours during the warmer months, and if you’re traveling with kids, this is a fun place for them to run around and burn off some energy.

 7. The Freedom Trail